 But, I wonder, have the fundamentals of meaningful landscape photography really changed?
 We now live in an age where photography is instantaneous, prolific, highly portable, and can be shared globally.
 In the race for social media popularity, image production is prolific and comparisons between other photographers are inevitable.

 For me, the philosophy behind the Slow Photography Movement is not new.
-I invite you to step back twenty years ago, to when I first shared my thoughts in an essay about landscape photography, and to compare them to where we are today.
+I invite you to step back twenty years ago, to when I first shared my thoughts in an essay about landscape photography, and compare them to where we are today.

 “Everything in the world is invisible, except that which we make semi-visible.
 By the introduction of awareness, all things can become visible”